swiftlang/swift/docs/GenericsManifesto.md

 ### Nested generics

-*This feature is tracked by [SR-1446](https://bugs.swift.org/browse/SR-1446) and is planned for release with Swift 3.1.*
+*This feature was tracked by [SR-1446](https://bugs.swift.org/browse/SR-1446) and was released with Swift 3.1.*

 Currently, a generic type cannot be nested within another generic type, e.g.